Applying to UMUC is quick and easy. Here's how to get started.

-- Applicants otherwise eligible for admission who, during the last two years, earned a cumulative grade point average of less than 2.0 (on a 4.0 scale) at another college or university and/or were academically dismissed from another college or university (regardless of their cumulative grade point average).
+- Applicants who, during the last two years, earned a cumulative grade point average of less than 2.0 (on a 4.0 scale) at another institution and/or were academically dismissed from another institution (regardless of their cumulative grade point average).

-- Foreign-educated students, otherwise eligible for admission, who have not completed at least 24 credits of transferable college coursework, as detailed in the section Noncitizens and Foreign-Educated Students.
+- Foreign-educated students who have not completed at least 24 credits of transferable college coureswork from a U.S. college or university, as detailed in the section Noncitizens and Foreign-Educated Students.

-Active-duty Army students must follow the instructions on the GoArmyEd Portal.
+Army SOC students must follow the instructions in the GoArmyEd Portal.

 A consortium student who requests an official evaluation from UMUC thereby indicates interest in earning a certificate or degree with UMUC and will be required to pay the UMUC application fee.
 The student's category will then be changed from consortium to regular.